daocodedao/CivitAI-CLI/README.md

 ## Introduction

+**CivitAI-CLI: Streamlined Access to CivitAI Models**

-CivitAI-CLI is a command-line interface tool created to facilitate interactions with the [CivitAI API](https://civitai.com), providing a streamlined approach to fetch, display, list, and download models hosted on CivitAI.
-The application utilizes `viu` for image rendering, ensuring an enhanced user experience in terminals like iTerm2 and Kitty, with an alternative ANSI display for others.
-Although several features are accessible without an API key, obtaining one unlocks additional functionalities.
+The CivitAI-CLI is a command-line interface tool crafted to enhance user interactions with the [CivitAI API](https://civitai.com).
+Its primary goal is to simplify the processes of listing, displaying, fetching, and downloading models available on CivitAI.

+**Key Features of CivitAI-CLI:**

+- **Efficient Interactions**: CivitAI-CLI provides a user-friendly approach, eliminating the complexities of manual API endpoint handling.
+Easily fetch, list, and download models straight from your terminal.

+- **Optimized Visual Experience with `viu`**: The tool leverages `viu` for image rendering, offering improved visual feedback in terminals such as iTerm2 and Kitty.
+For those on alternative terminals, an ANSI display is available to ensure consistent user experience.

+- **Enhanced Functionality with an API Key**: While CivitAI-CLI is versatile without an API key, possessing one grants access to an extended array of features.

+**The Genesis of CivitAI-CLI:**

+Developed out of a specific need to download models on remote servers via SSH, especially for servers running stable diffusion systems, the CivitAI-CLI addresses this niche requirement, ensuring efficient access to CivitAI's models regardless of the user's location.

+---

+CivitAI may house a myriad of models, ranging from the academically serious to the more leisurely.
+However, the CivitAI-CLI aims to be a tool of choice for anyone seeking a streamlined interface to this platform.

 ## Table of Contents